walder/Skynet-IADS/README.md

 ### SAM site options
 You can set the following options for a SAM site:

+### Act as EW radar
-Wil set the SAM Site to act as an EW radar.
-This will result in the SAM site always having its radar on contacts the SAM site sees are reported to the IADS.
+Will set the SAM site to act as an EW radar.
+This will result in the SAM site always having its radar on.
+Contacts the SAM site sees are reported to the IADS.
 This option is recomended for long range systems like the S-300.
 ```
 samSite:setActAsEW(true)
 ```

+### Power sources and connection nodes
 Add a power source to a SAM Site.
 You can add Units and StaticObjects.
 Call the function multiple times to add more than one power source:
 ```
 samSite:addPowerSource(powerSource)
 ```

-Add a connection node to a SAM Site.
+Add a connection node to a SAM site.
 You can add Units and StaticObjects.
 Call the function multiple times to add more than one connection node:
 ```
 samSite:addConnectionNode(connectionNode)
 ```

+### Engagement zone
 Set the distance at which a SAM site wil switch on its radar.
 ```
 samSite:setEngagementZone(SkynetIADSAbstractRadarElement.GO_LIVE_WHEN_IN_SEARCH_RANGE)
 ```

-The Options are:
+***The Options are:***

 SAM site will go live when target is within the yelow circle in the mission editor:
 ```